weaviate/weaviate-io/_posts/blog/2023-01-17-Vector-Embeddings-Explained.md

 Now that you’ve seen what vectors are, and that they can represent meaning to some extent, you might have further questions.
 For one, what does each number represent?
 That depends on the machine learning model that generated the vectors, and isn’t necessarily clear, at least in terms of our human conception of language and meaning.
 But we can sometimes gain a rough idea by correlating vectors to words with which we are familiar.

 Vector-based representation of meaning caused quite a [stir](https://www.ed.ac.uk/informatics/news-events/stories/2019/king-man-woman-queen-the-hidden-algebraic-struct) a few years back, with the revelation of mathematical operations between words.
-Perhaps *the* most famous result is that of “king − man + woman ≈ queen”, indicating that the difference between “king” and “man” was some sort of “royalty”, which was analogously and mathematically applicable to “queen” minus “woman”.
+Perhaps *the* most famous result was that of

+    “king − man + woman ≈ queen”

+It indicated that the difference between “king” and “man” was some sort of “royalty”, which was analogously and mathematically applicable to “queen” minus “woman”.
 Jay Alamar provided a helpful [visualization](https://jalammar.github.io/illustrated-word2vec/) around this equation:

 <figure>
   <img src="/img/blog/vector-embeddings-explained/vector-embeddings-visualization.png" alt="vector embeddings visualization"/>